SC-Block: Supervised Contrastive Blocking within Entity Resolution Pipelines: Blocking-only Evaluation

-\textbf{Unsupervised Blockers.} The candidate sets of the unsupervised blockers BM25$_{3}$, BM25 and JedAi are 2 to 3 times larger compared to SC-Block on the datasets A-B and A-G. On W-A the candidate set of JedAi is 5 times larger than the candidate set of SC-Block and BM25$_3$.
-On WDC-B BM25$_{3}$, BM25 and JedAi generate candidate sets that are 7 to 10 times larger compared to SC-Block.
-At the same time, the $PC$ scores of the unsupervised blockers are on average above 95\% showing how competitive the unsupervised blockers methods are.
-The reason for the large difference in the candidate set sizes on the dataset WDC-B and for JedAi on W-A is the difference in the vocabulary size.
-This large vocabulary causes unsupervised symbolic methods like BM25 and JedAi to generate many more blocked pairs.
-BM25's weighting schema and JedAi's pruning of blockers are not sufficient to reach candidate set sizes that are competitive with SC-Block if the vocabulary is large.
-In the case of JedAi, the pruning of blocks negatively affects the $PC$ score on WDC-B.
+\textbf{Unsupervised Blockers.} The candidate sets of the unsupervised blockers BM25$_{3}$, BM25 and JedAi are 2 to 3 times larger than SC-Block on the datasets A-B and A-G. On W-A the candidate set of JedAi is 5 times larger than the candidate set of SC-Block and BM25$_3$.
+On WDC-B benchmark datasets BM25$_{3}$, BM25 and JedAi generate candidate sets that are 5 times larger compared to SC-Block.
+The large candidate sets of the unsupervised blockers on the WDC-B benchmark datasets are caused by the high amount of corner cases in the validation sets and the large vocabulary of the datasets.
+On the WDC-B benchmark BM25's weighting schema and JedAi's pruning of blockers are not sufficient to reach candidate set sizes that are competitive with SC-Block.
+JedAi's pruning of blocks negatively affects the recall score on WDC-B$_{small}$ and WDC-B$_{medium}$ and results in a timeout on WDC-B$_{large}$.
+BM25$_{3}$ and BM25 deliver recall scores that are on average above 95\% showing that the blockers can achieve high recall scores if $k$ is sufficiently large.

-\textbf{Self-supervised Blockers.} The self-supervised blockers Barlow Twins and SimCLR create candidate sets that are 2 to 6 times larger compared to SC-Block on the small datasets A-B, A-G and W-A. On WDC-B Barlow Twins and SimCLR do not reach the $PC$ threshold of 98.5\% and generate large candidate sets covering 40\% of pairs.
-This again shows that Barlow Twins and SimCLR are not robust again noise by records they did not see during training.
-Auto and CTT produce the largest candidate sets across all datasets because they fail to reach the $PC$ threshold on the validation set and the average $PC$ of the candidate sets is 6\% worse than the average $PC$ of SC-Block.
+\textbf{Self-supervised Blockers.} The self-supervised blockers BT and SimCLR create candidate sets that are 2 to 6 times larger compared to SC-Block on the small datasets A-B, A-G and W-A. Auto and CTT do not reach the recall threshold of 99.5\% on the datasets A-B, A-G and W-A and generate the largest candidate sets.
+On WDC-B benchmark datasets none of the self-supervised blockers reaches the recall threshold of 99.5\%.
+Again Auto and CTT outperform BT and SimCLR by finding on average 25\% more pairs on the datasets WDC-B$_{small}$ and WDC-B$_{medium}$.
+The reason for this result is that Auto and CTT see all records during training.
+The Out-of-memory error on WDC-B$_{large}$ is a result of the nearest neighbour search implementation of Auto and CTT.
+These results show that the self-supervised blockers are not robust again noise by records they did not see during training.

-\textbf{Supervised Blockers.} SBERT seems to overfit the training and validation data because it reaches a high $PC$ score with $k$ values below the maximum threshold on the validation set but it reaches a much lower $PC$ on the test set.
-This shows that the supervised contrastive loss of SC-Block better utilizes the supervision than SBERT's mean-squared error loss on the cosine similarity of a training pair.
-To sum things up, SC-Block produces the smallest candidate sets with a $PC$ close to 1.
+\textbf{Supervised Blockers.} SBERT overfits the training and validation data because it reaches a high recall score on the validation set but reaches a much lower recall on the test set.
+SC-Block better utilizes the supervision than SBERT's mean-squared error loss on the cosine similarity of a training pair.